Double-loop randomized quasi-Monte Carlo estimator for nested integration

 In Appendix~\ref{app:Condition.42}, we verified Condition~\eqref{eq:reg:g} for the observation noise distributed according to a truncated normal distribution and demonstrated weak dependence of the constant

 in Condition~\eqref{eq:reg:g} on $TOL$.
-The additional error introduced by this truncation was also bounded in Appendix~\ref{app:Condition.42} as $o(TOL)$ for observation noise distributed according to a normal distribution.
+The additional error introduced by this truncation was also bounded in Appendix~\ref{app:Truncation.EIG} as $o(TOL)$ for observation noise distributed according to a normal distribution.
 In Corollary~\ref{cor:total.error}, the total error of the rDLQMC estimator applied to estimate the EIG for observation noise from a standard normal distribution is presented, specifying the dependence of the bounds on the bias and statistical error on the error tolerance $TOL$ introduced via $k$ in \eqref{eq:k}.
 The verification of the Lipschitz condition for specific data models is left for future research.
-We applied the confidence constant $C_{\alpha} = \Phi^{-1}(1-\alpha/2)$ implied by the CLT in the numerical examples.
-A more cautious approach could be taken, where $C_{\alpha}=1/\sqrt{\alpha}$, as implied by the Chebyshev inequality.
-The investigation of the applicability of the CLT for rQMC is the subject of current research \cite{Lec23}.
+A similar truncation may be used also for parameters of interest with a normal prior.